PNLFC/BridgitChallenge/README.md

 ## Running the app

-1. Fork the repository into your own GitHub account.
+1. Fork the repository if you have a GitHub account.
 Please do not push changes to this repository.

 2. Clone the repository to your dev environment.